vezzolter/DSA/DataStructures/Tree/BST/BST.md

 # &#128221; Application
 **Some of the Most Well-Known Use Cases:**
-- **Searching and Retrieval** — BST trees are mainly utilized for effective data retrieval and searchin operations.
-Their main property is what makes them a well-suited choice for numerous applications.
-- **Symbol Tables** — BST trees are used to implement symbol tables to ensure efficient operations.
-Identifiers such as variables and functions are stored as keys, their associated data or attributes are stored as values, and BSTs allow for quick retrieval based on keys.
-- **Database Systems** — BST trees are used in database systems to ensure efficient operations.
-Just like with symbol tables, BSTs allow to organize records based on keys and perform quick retrieval.
-- **Auto-Completing/Checking** — BST trees can be used in various search/checking engines to help make a right decision.
-Based on the prefix entered, BSTs allow to reduce the space and provide fitting options within entered data.
+- **Tree Data Structures** — BST trees are used as base for other trees, specifically balanced and string trees.
+They all use this data structure for its property of maintaining sorted order but modify it for its needs.
+- **Subset of Tree Cases** — BST trees also can be modified to fit in numerous other types of [trees'](https://github.com/vezzolter/DSA/blob/bin-tree/DataStructures/Tree/Tree.md) applications, such as file systems, database indexing, networking.

 ---
 **Common Practical Problems:**